RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Chase the truth

 People sacrifice the truth in favour of agreeability, acceptance, and protection of their identity.
-But eschewing these things for truth gets you better outcomes in the long-run.
+Eschewing these things for truth gets you better outcomes in the long-run.

 ### Don’t chase status